Tech CEOs Defend Measures to Combat Election Misinformation

 Facebook CEO Mark Zuckerburg said Trump declaring premature victory was “unfortunately an eventuality that we planned for.”

-To combat election disinformation, Zuckerburg said Facebook partnered with the Associated Press and Reuters to provide accurate election results; took down pages calling for violence; and ran a voter information center at the top Facebook and Instagram, helping an estimated 4.5 million American register to vote.
+To combat election disinformation, Zuckerburg said Facebook partnered with the Associated Press and Reuters to provide accurate election results; took down pages calling for violence; and ran a voter information center at the top of Facebook and Instagram’s pages, helping an estimated 4.5 million American register to vote.

 “This was done in a transparent and nonpartisan way,” Zuckerberg said.
 Facebook also temporarily paused all political ads and stopped recommending civil and political groups, he added.